 At the moment, air source heat pumps are more expensive to run than gas boilers so I am not sure I share their potential to reduce bills.
 Despite the urgent nature of the need to tackle climate change, bill reduction will remain the most significant driver for homeowners.
 Hybrids will have to be very clear about the objectives of the control systems – if they are optimised to deliver the largest carbon savings then the gas boilers will run infrequently – perhaps 10-20% of the time.
 If they are optimised to deliver the lowest running costs then the air source heat pump will run infrequently (potentially only at night which is when they are least efficient).

-Compare this to ground source heat pumps with smart meters and time of use tariffs which would give bill savings of 25% and carbon savings of 70% compared to mains gas.
+Compare this to ground source heat pumps with smart meters and available time of use tariffs, which could potentially give bill savings of 25% and carbon savings of 70% compared to mains gas.

 On public perception